To publish a geoprocessing service, you need a result in the Results window and an administrator connection to an ArcGIS Server.

-To publish a service, right-click the result and choose Share As > Geoprocessing Service, as illustrated below.
-This will open a series of dialog boxes (the Share as Service step-by-step wizard and the Service Editor) where you create the service definition and the initial task within the service.
+To publish a service, right-click the result and click Share As > Geoprocessing Service, as illustrated below.
+This opens a series of dialog boxes (the Share as Service step-by-step wizard and the Service Editor) where you create the service definition and the initial task in the service.
 This initial task is the same as the tool that created the result.
-You can add additional results to the service, and each result becomes a task within the service.
+You can add results to the service, and each result becomes a task in the service.

 The Share As menu choice will be disabled for a result when:

 - Invalid result—a result that has an execution error .

 - The Service Editor is already open—you can only publish one service at a time.
 If you want to add a result to a service you are sharing, see Adding a task to a geoprocessing service.

 - The result was created by executing a geoprocessing task—only tools that execute on your computer can be shared.

 - The result is from an execution of the Stage Service or Upload Service Definition tool—these tools cannot be made into services.